 Signs of varicose veins.

 The most obvious signs of varicose veins are the visible discolored, bulging veins that sit right at the skin’s surface.
-This is a good indication that you don’t have proper blood flow in your legs, but you can detect it much earlier when you know what you’re looking for.
+This indicates that you don’t have proper blood flow in your legs, but you can detect it much earlier when you know what you’re looking for.
 Affected veins that sit deeper in your leg will often cause symptoms that can alert you to a problem.
 Some of the signs of varicose veins include:

 - Leg pain